Associate Professor, Coordinator of Voice and Director of Opera; Bass-Baritone

 He holds degrees from the College of the Holy Cross, Worcester, MA (B.A.), The New England Conservatory of Music in Boston (B.M.), Hunter College (M.A.), and the City University of New York (D.M.A.).
 His students are performing with young artist programs and opera and musical theater companies across the country and are frequent finalists and winners at state and regional competitions including MTNA, NATS, National Federation of Music Clubs, and Birmingham Music Club Guild.
 In 2012 his studio captured a near-record number of first place wins at the Alabama state NATS competition in Huntsville in a variety of classical and musical theater categories.

-His current professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; current President Elect), and the College Music Society (CMS).
+His current professional affiliations include the National Opera Association (NOA, Current President), Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board, State Auditions Coordinator), and the College Music Society (CMS).
 He also serves on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.

-The 2017-2018 season will include a return to Mississippi Opera as the Major General and as Timur in Turandot.
-In 2016-2017, Mr. Houghtaling returned to Mobile Opera to direct Douglas Moore’s The Devil and Daniel Webster, sang Ko-Ko for Mississippi Opera, made his role and company debut as Dulcama in L’elisir d’Amore for Opera Birmingham, performed recitals in Montreal and Mexico City, and directed Alcina for Red River Lyric Opera in Texas.
+Next season, Mr. Houghtaling will return to Mississippi Opera as both stage director and Jack Point in The Yeomen of the Guard, and to Red River Lyric Opera in Texas as director for H.M.S.
+Pinafore.
+The 2017-2018 season included the Major General, also with Mississippi Opera.
+In 2016-2017, Mr. Houghtaling returned to Mobile Opera to direct Douglas Moore’s The Devil and Daniel Webster, sang Ko-Ko for Mississippi Opera, made his role and company debut as Dulcama in L’elisir d’Amore for Opera Birmingham, performed recitals in Montreal and Mexico City, and directed Alcina for Red River Lyric Opera.
 The previous season included several performances of Dichterliebe throughout the U.S., including at Bucknell University in Pennsylvania and Hunter College in New York, as well as Messiah with the Blacksburg Chorale in Virginia.
 2014-2015 brought appearances with the Helena Symphony in Montana and a return to the Natchez Festival of Music.
 The 2013-2014 season included a return to Virginia’s Opera on the James as stage director for Puccini’s Gianni Schicchi and Suor Angelica and to Natchez Opera as stage director for H.M.S.
 Pinafore.
 The 2012-2013 season included a debut with Opera on the James in Virginia as stage director for the company’s Paris-themed opera cabaret, soloist on Mississippi Opera’s Opera Underground series, and recitals on the Saratoga Arts Festival at Skidmore College and University of Texas at Brownsville.
 Engagements in the 2011-2012 season included a return to the Alabama Symphony as soloist in the Faurè Requiem, “Let’s Fall in Love” with the Tuscaloosa Symphony, a recital and residency at the University of Nevada, Las Vegas, stage director for Hubbard Hall Opera Theater’s production of Die Zauberflöte in upstate New York, and Ko-Ko in The Mikado in a return to the Natchez Opera Festival in Mississippi.

 The 2010-2011 season brought a return to Carnegie Hall with the Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
 Other notable opera and operetta engagements include highly lauded performances with the Central City Opera as the comic lead in Friml’s Rose-Marie, the title role in Don Pasquale for Tacoma Opera, the Major General with Knoxville, Anchorage and Central City Operas.
 He has also appeared with the Boston Lyric, Baltimore, Natchez, Des Moines, Long Beach Civic Light, Nashville, Santa Fe, and Tacoma Operas, the Metropolitan Opera Guild, Opera East Texas and L’Opera Francais de New York under Yves Abel.
 Additional stage directing credits include Telemann’s Der Schulmeister for both the Long Island Baroque Ensemble and Anchorage Opera’s “Second Stage” series, Shall We Dance: Great Duets from Broadway for the Abilene Philharmonic under Shinik Hahm, and Café d’Amour, a new musical-theater/dance work for the Alaska Dance Theater.
 Productions at Alabama have included The Consul, The Merry Widow, Pagliacci, Suor Angelica, the Alabama premiere of Dan Shore’s The Beautiful Bridegroom, the world premiere of Amir Zaheri’s The Raven’s Revenge, Hoiby’s Bob Apetit!, Heggie’s At the Statue of Venus, The Gondoliers, The Mikado, Così fan tutte, Patience, A Little Night Music, Street Scene, and Don Giovanni.
 The 2016-2017 season includes the world premiere of Amir Zaheri’s Freedom and Fire!
 A Civil War Story, Amahl and the Night Visitors, and The Merry Wives of Windsor.